RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 - **Logging & Playback**: Time-stamped data recording for post-mission analysis.

 ![GUI Mockup](./figures/GUI_mockup.jpg)
-*Figure 3: Enhanced GUI for ROS-based Sensor Streaming and Control*
+*Figure 3: Initial Idea for a ROS-based GUI to visualize the sensor data*

 These updates ensure that our sensor fusion and autonomy modules operate efficiently, providing real-time insights into the BLIMP's state during both testing and deployment.